-The rise of on-demand streaming all across the world has greatly affected the entertainment industry, with more and more people opting online subscription over cable TV.
-No doubt, Netflix is currently the king of online video streaming industry with more than 118 million paying subscribers worldwide.
+The rise of on-demand streaming all across the world has greatly affected the entertainment industry, with more and more people opting for online subscriptions over cable TV.
+No doubt, Netflix is currently the king of the online video streaming industry with more than 118 million paying subscribers worldwide.

 Alexa Rank: 80,364

-First in the list is an ad-supported video-on-demand platform known as SnagFilms.
-For those who love rare documentaries and indie films (independent films) can really get along with the platform.
+First on the list is an ad-supported video-on-demand platform known as SnagFilms.
+Those who love rare documentaries and indie films (independent films) can really get along with the platform.
 At the moment, there are more than 5000 different titles that you can enjoy.
 It also features a few popular documentaries produced by National Geographic.

 15. Acorn TV